achrefbs/AirBnB_clone-1/web_flask/README.md

 - a script that starts a Flask web application
 # task 1:
 - a script that starts a Flask web application
+# task 2:
+- a script that starts a Flask web application